-This project aims to repeat the analysis performed in 2015 DSN Rosá et al. paper[2] to highlight similarities and differences in Google Borg workload and the behaviour and patterns of executions within it.
-Thanks to this analysis, we aim to understand even better the causes of failures and how to prevent them.
-Additionally, given the technical challenge this analysis posed, the report aims to provide an overview of some basic data engineering techniques for big data applications.
+This project aims to repeat the analysis performed in 2015 to highlight similarities and differences in workload this decade brought, and expanding the old analysis to understand even better the causes of failures and how to prevent them.
+Additionally, this report provides an overview of the data engineering techniques used to perform the queries and analyses on the 2019 traces.

-1.4 Outline
+1.1 Outline

 The report is structured as follows.
 Section 2 contains information about the current state of the art for Google Borg cluster traces.
 Section 3 provides an overview including technical background information on the data to analyze and its storage format.
 Section 4 will discuss about the project requirements and the data science methods used to perform the analysis.
-Section 5, Section 6 and Section 7 show the result obtained while analyzing, respectively
+Section 5, Section 6 and Section 7 show the result obtained while analyzing, respectively the performance input of unsuccessful executions, the patterns of task and job events, and the potential causes of unsuccessful executions.
+Finally, Section 8 contains the conclusions.